mattyperrott/Virtroid/README.md

 > Do not use it for high-risk or production-sensitive workloads without independently reviewing the source,
 > deployed configuration, threat model, recovery design, runtime-host trust, and storage limitations.

+## Current status

+The Android client, Go control plane, runtime node, ReDroid guests, PostgreSQL, HAProxy edge, operator console, and host sensors are deployed on the active VPS.
+Physical-device acceptance has covered runtime lifecycle, encrypted viewing and reconnection, audio, demand-activated microphone input, physical-camera photo import, file delivery, idle cleanup, readiness, and security-event delivery.

+This is working release-candidate evidence—not a claim of complete production hardening or hostile multi-tenant isolation.

 ---